exoad/pkg.jackmeng/README.md

 If you like, visit my Java STL [here](https://github.com/exoad/com.jackmeng)

 **This project is licensed freely for use under the [BSD-3 "REVISED" License](./LICENSE)**

+# support

+This library will only support all desktop versions.
+This means no Web, Android, and iOS.